maheshkumar-01/ledPatternWasm/README.md

 30 ms. Hence the fps has to be atleast 30 to detect the pattern and 60 for odd/ even sampling to compensate for the camera saturation.

+Also, thresholding values are currently hardcoded which seems to work well.
+Adaptive thresholding needs to be researched.

 Thanks to @nampereira's contribution to the CONIX repository, https://github.com/conix-center/AR.js/blob/master/three.js/vendor/js-apriltag/ from which the webassembly code was taken from and modified accordingly.